 Dr. Timothy Saleska, born in Winfield, Kan. to a Lutheran grade school teacher (mom) and high school/college professor (dad), spent his youth hanging around the Campus Center, on the grounds and in the gym at St. John’s College, where his dad taught for many years.
 Apparently destined from the beginning, he entered the pre-seminary program at St. John’s and then finished up his undergraduate degree at Concordia, Ann Arbor, where he was able to further indulge his love of the biblical languages.
 Following his college graduation in 1978, he completed his studies for the M.Div. at Concordia Seminary in 1982.
 After graduating, Dr. Saleska served as the pastor of Peace Lutheran Church in Cincinnati, Ohio from 1982-1995 and then as the family life pastor at St. Paul Lutheran Church, Napoleon, Ohio from 1995-1997, before returning to the Seminary in 1997.
 While in Cincinnati, he studied in the area of the History of Biblical Interpretation at Hebrew Union College and earned his Ph.D. from that institution in 1999.

 At Concordia Seminary, Dr. Saleska teaches Hebrew and various Old Testament exegetical courses.
-In addition to his teaching responsibilities, he serves as the Director of the M.Div./AR programs at the Seminary.
+In addition to his teaching responsibilities, he serves as the Dean of Ministerial Formation at the Seminary.
 In this role, he not only assists in the general oversight of students, but he also gets to interact on a personal level with students who are in the process of their formation.
-For the past three years, he has also served as the men’s varsity basketball coach, which brings much joy to his life and those who play under him.
+For the past eight years, he has also served as the men’s varsity basketball coach, which brings much joy to his life and those who play under him.

 Dr. Saleska’s special area of research is biblical poetry and specifically the book of Psalms.
 He is especially interested in how Christians read and meditate on the Psalms and in exploring the history of their interpretation in the Church.
 He has published a downloadable bible study on the Psalms (available at CPH) and is presently working on the Psalms commentary for CPH.
 In addition to this specific interest, he is interested in how Christians interpret the Bible in general and how pastors can form faithful readers of God’s word and remain faithful themselves.

 Outside of the Seminary community, Dr. Saleska has taught and lectured among Christians in various international settings, and he regularly speaks at pastors’ conferences, retreats and congregational bible classes.
 As hobbies, Tim loves sports of all kinds.
 As often as possible, he plays basketball, softball, tennis and Ultimate.
 He greatly enjoys biking, walking his dog (Izzy), and hiking.
 He also enjoys reading good fiction.
 His favorite authors include Tim O’Brien (The Things They Carried); Cormac McCarthy (The Road; All the Pretty Horses); and Flannery O’Connor’s short stories.
 Tim’s wife, Diane, teaches nursing at UMSL.
-And they have three grown children (Rebecca [married to Ryan], Joshua, and Johanna), with whom he spends time at every opportunity.
+They have three grown children (Rebecca [married to Ryan], Joshua, and Johanna) and one grandson, Samuel, with whom he spends time at every opportunity.

 - Associate Professor of Exegetical Theology